 As the condition of anoxia worsens, so will the symptoms, with individuals feeling agitated or confused without reason and their skin taking on a slightly bluish shade — especially around the lips and fingertips.
 This bluishness in the skin is due to the lowered level of oxygen in the blood.

-Seeing a doctor if you suspect you have suffered an anoxic or hypoxic injury should be your number one priority.
+Seeing a doctor if you suspect you have suffered an anoxic, hypoxic injury or traumatic brain injury should be your number one priority.

 Severe Anoxic or Hypoxic Brain Injury Symptoms: